Relais & Châteaux welcomes eight new members

 © Botanique Hotel & Spa

-CasaMolle, Vicuña, Chili
+CasaMolle, Vicuña, Chile

 South of the stunning Atacama Desert, one of the most parched regions on the planet, lies the Elqui Valley, a land of different type of vegetation.
 This oasis is the setting for the 42-acre estate – graced with cactus gardens and embraced by Elqui River – that shelters the 24 rooms of the CasaMolle.
 The ochre-hued adobe walls, small thatched buildings, and common areas warmed by wood and wicker frame a large outdoor swimming pool.
 While rustic, the traditional décor gives discreet nods to contemporary comfort and the simple-but-chic style of the guest rooms boasts bright spots in classic and colorful local textiles and the occasional handcrafted object.
 Chef Sebastián Massida likes to showcase authentic cuisine that blends Chilean tradition with other gastronomic styles in the hotel’s restaurant, nimbly combining the flavors of native produce from his vegetable garden into a five-course surprise tasting menu.
 The all-inclusive approach means the CasaMolle Hotel can offer guests a great variety of experiences.
 By day, there are hiking, kayaking, and horseback riding to enjoy, or tours of the vineyards that produce the famed local beverage pisco and wine, as well as meditation sessions and spa treatments; by night, the hotel invites guests to try starwatching from its open-air amphitheater.
 Northern Chile is legendary for its pristine night skies, earning the designation as an International Dark Sky Sanctuary and making it a favorite place to contemplate the glittering firmament.
 Another precious natural treasure to enjoy at CasaMolle.